 Before placing skips on the highway, the owner or supplier must first be granted a skip operator's licence under the Highways Act (it is not the responsibility of the builder or householder to obtain this licence).
 See regulations relating to skip licences for more information.

 When your company has registered as a skip operator, you will then receive a skip permit application form with terms and conditions.

 How to apply

-You must apply at least seven working days before your start date.
+You must apply at least five working days before your start date.